antonioruberto-okta/simple-radius-server/README.md

 You can specify a static username and password to validate an `Access-Request`.
 If the `User-Name` and `User-Password` doesn't match the static values the server will respond with an `Access-Reject` message.

-	node app.js --secret {RADIUS secret} --username {UserName} --password {Password}
+	node app.mjs --secret {RADIUS secret} --username {UserName} --password {Password}

 If you want to validate an `Access-Request` with a computed TOTP, you must opt-in to TOTP mode and specify the base32-encoded TOTP shared secret as the password

-	node app.js --secret {RADIUS secret} --username {UserName} --password {base32-encoded TOTP shared secret} --totp true
+	node app.mjs --secret {RADIUS secret} --username {UserName} --password {base32-encoded TOTP shared secret} --totp